Tank1e/learngit/readme.txt

 I hope i can make a contribution to Git in the future But how can i make this file updated to Git.

+this is third update by git and commit this to github.